-VPD Traffic Authority positions are non-union, sworn special municipal constable appointments under the Police Act.
-Traffic Authority members have restricted peace officer status and are not police officers.
-They are limited to performing specific authorized duties, primarily directing traffic at public, private, and community events.
+VPD Traffic Authority positions are sworn Special Municipal Constable appointments under the Police Act.
+Traffic Authority members have restricted peace officer status, but are not police officers.
+They perform specific authorized duties, primarily directing traffic at public, private, and community events.

-The Vancouver Traffic Authority is a paid, part-time position coordinated by the Emergency & Operations Planning Section (EOPS) of the Vancouver Police Department.
+Traffic Authority positions are paid, part-time positions coordinated by the Emergency & Operations Planning Section (EOPS) of the Vancouver Police Department.
 As a Traffic Authority member, you will work varied shifts on an on-call basis.
 The starting wage is $20.71 per hour.

-Traffic Authority officers serve with dedication and commitment, upholding the professionalism and standards of the Vancouver Police Department while wearing the uniform with pride and honour.
-The Traffic Authority appeals to those who are interested in moving on to a career in policing as well as to those interested in serving their community.
+Traffic Authority members serve with dedication and commitment, upholding the professionalism and standards of the Vancouver Police Department while wearing the uniform with pride and honour.
+The Traffic Authority appeals to those who are interested in a part-time job and who are perhaps considering a career in policing.

-Traffic Authority Applicants: Attending one of the VPD's monthly Information Sessions at the Justice Institute of B.C. in New Westminster is your first step in applying to the VPD.
-Attending the Information Session is the only way to pick up an application to join the VPD.
+Traffic Authority Applicants: Attending one of the VPD's monthly Information Sessions at the Justice Institute of B.C. in New Westminster will provide you with detailed information and you can pick up an application form.

 To apply for a position with the Traffic Authority, you must meet the following requirements: